Sree-Harsha-PS/GTM4Health-Product/README.md

   npm install
   Set up environment variables:

-4. Create a .env file in the server directory.
+# 4. Create a .env file in the server directory.
-  Add the following environment variables and their corresponding values: plaintext
+  Add the following environment variables and their corresponding values:
-  Copy code
   PORT=3001
   MONGODB_URI=<your-mongodb-connection-string>
   Replace <your-mongodb-connection-string> with your actual MongoDB connection string.

- 5. Build the client:
+ # 5. Build the client:

-shell
-Copy code
+shell:
 cd client
-npm run build
+-npm run build
 Start the server:

-shell
-Copy code
+shell:
-cd ../server
+-cd ../server
-npm start
+-npm start
 The server will start running on http://localhost:3001.

 ## Access the application: